![]() | |

 www |

-In 1990, Paul Brent Allen (not to be confused with Microsoft cofounder Paul Allen or the Allen Holdings CEO Paul Allen) and Dan Taggart, two Brigham Young University graduates, founded Infobases and began offering Latter-day Saints (LDS) publications on floppy disks.
+In 1990, Paul Brent Allen and Dan Taggart, two Brigham Young University graduates, founded Infobases and began offering Latter-day Saints (LDS) publications on floppy disks.
 In 1988, Allen had worked at Folio Corporation, founded by his brother Curt and his brother-in-law Brad Pelo.
-The service was initially to help members of the church to research their ancestors to support the church's practice of conducting baptisms for dead relatives/ancestors into the church.
+The service was initially to help members of the church to research their ancestors.

 Infobases' first products were floppy disks and compact disks sold from the back seat of the founders' car.
 In 1994, Infobases was named among Inc. magazine's 500 fastest-growing companies.
 [9] Their first offering on CD was the LDS Collectors Edition, released in April 1995, selling for $299.95, [10] which was offered in an online version in August 1995.
 [11] Ancestry officially went online with the launch of Ancestry.com in 1996.
 [12]